 Functions that do write state come in two flavours: payable and non-payable, the default.
 Functions that are not intended to receive any value, should not be marked payable.
 The compiler will check that every call does not included any value, and there are runtime checks as well, which cause the function to be reverted if value is sent.

 A constructor can be marked payable, in which case value can be passed with the constructor.

-Note: If value is sent to a non-payable function on Parity Substrate, the call will be reverted.
-However there is no refund performed, so value will remain with the callee.
+Note: If value is sent to a non-payable function on Polkadot, the call will be reverted.